fnuchristian/game-of-life-2d/README.md

 ####View
 Using an object named `dom`.
 Put all the DOM related data and function inside this object.  all DOM data will have this syntax `dom['input']`.

+##Future updates
+To be able to fill each cell by using mouse click & drag.